smataigne/StiefelLog.jl/README.md

 # StiefelLog.jl
-This repository is associated with the publication "Mataigne S., Zimmermann R., Miolane N., An efficient algorithm to compute the Riemannian logarithm on the Stiefel manifold for a family of Riemannian metrics"
+This repository is associated with the publication ["Mataigne S., Zimmermann R., Miolane N., An efficient algorithm to compute the Riemannian logarithm on the Stiefel manifold for a family of Riemannian metrics, 2024"](https://arxiv.org/abs/2403.11730)

 To use this repository, the user must have a Julia installation and have installed the following packages for computations: `LinearAlgebra`, `SkewLinearAlgebra`, `MatrixEquations`.
 And also the following packages to make the plots: `Plots`, `Colors`, `LaTeXStrings`, `XSLX`, `Distributions`, `BenchmarkTools`.